 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video to ensure success.
 If you enjoy them, consider subscribing to the YouTube Channel to not miss an episode.
 Thank you!Subscribe to my YouTube Channel

-- Mix the chicken with 2 teaspoons (10 ml) of the fish sauce and set aside.½ lb boneless skinless chicken breast or thighs, 2 tsp fish sauce
+- Mix the chicken with 2 teaspoons (10 ml) of the fish sauce and set aside.½ lb boneless skinless chicken breast or thighs, 2 teaspoon fish sauce

 - In a small pot over medium heat add the coconut oil and curry paste.
-Saute the curry paste for 2 minutes, deglazing with a little water if the paste starts to stick to the pot.2-3 Tbsp red curry paste, 2 Tbsp coconut oil
+Saute the curry paste for 2 minutes, deglazing with a little water if the paste starts to stick to the pot.2-3 tablespoon red curry paste, 2 tablespoon coconut oil

 - Add the marinated chicken and once the sauce comes back to a simmer, cook for another 1-2 minutes - just until the chicken is cooked through.
 (Thin pieces of chicken breast do not take long to cook at all, so be sure to check early and don't overcook them!)